 That all sounds pretty cool already, but let’s dig deeper.

 Pies, Pastries and Pizza

 You could spend a whole day eating your way through Function.
-From brunch at Wild Wood Cafe, snacks from purebread and dinner at Functional Pie Pizzeria, all kinds of options can be found.
+From brunch at Wild Wood Cafe, snacks from purebread, java from Forecast Coffee and dinner at Functional Pie Pizzeria, all kinds of options can be found.
 Including plant-based!
-The Green Moustache, The Velvet Underground and Olive’s Market make Function a vegetarian and vegan haven.
+The Green Moustache and The Velvet Underground make Function a vegetarian and vegan haven.
 You can relax and dine in or pick-up food to take on your adventures (or for your drive out of town).